evsasse/setup-docker-rails/README.md

 - Later on, you may want to add Ruby or JS dependencies.
   You should not need to rebuild the container image to do so, in development.
-  - Just `docker-compose run web bundle add devise`, and `docker-compose run web yarn add jquery`;
+  - Just `docker-compose run rails bundle add devise`, and `docker-compose run rails yarn add jquery`;
-  - Or `docker-compose run web bundle install`, and `docker-compose run web yarn install`, as needed.
+  - Or `docker-compose run rails bundle install`, and `docker-compose run rails yarn install`, as needed.

 - Similarly, you may want to run some migrations.
-  - Just `docker-compose run web rails db:migrate` or `docker-compose run web rails db:drop db:create db:migrate db:seed`, etc.
+  - Just `docker-compose run rails rails db:migrate` or `docker-compose run rails rails db:drop db:create db:migrate db:seed`, etc.

 - You can also already remove the clone of this repository.
   - `rm -Rf ../setup-docker-rails`